Trusted by 100,000+ organizations globally

 Having effective school door locks is essential to a school’s safety plan.
 Not only do they help safeguard students, staff and visitors during emergencies but they also support efforts in deterring theft, anti-social behavior and other illegal activities.
-This guide will help provide valuable information on the importance of school door lock systems and take you through the various options available to pair with commercial security doors and help you secure your school.
+This guide will help provide valuable information on the importance of school door lock systems and take you through the various options available and integrations with additional school safety technology to help you secure your school.

 Used most commonly for interior doors within schools that require little security.
 A cylindrical lever lock features a door handle on both sides of the door and its mechanism features a small cylinder, hence the name for these school safety door locks.

 Commonly used to deter forced entry, mortise locks feature a strike plate with the deadbolt found inside the lock’s mechanism.
 Such a door lock for school safety is usually found on exterior-facing school doors, as they provide added strength compared to cylindrical locks, but can equally be suited to interior use as well, depending on the thickness of the doors.

 Deadbolt locks are commonly used alongside other types of school door locks for additional security.
 Deadbolt locks are found on interior doors within schools, making them a potential option for classroom security locks.

 Panic bars are an essential requirement for schools and colleges so that students, staff and visitors can evacuate the building safely in an emergency.
 These bars have a dogging feature, which can be either mechanical or electrical, that enables the latches to be held retracted to create that push and pull method.
 For use in schools, it is important to remember that users of all ages and sizes may be required to use a panic bar, from a small student to a disabled staff member.
 Therefore, panic bars must be accessible for all users, and require a sufficient amount of force to operate but not too much that some struggle to release the latch.

 Support for PIN, key card and mobile credentials